LoadingMagic/e2ee-Chat/README.md

 ## ✨ Features

-- **True End-to-End Encryption** - Messages are encrypted in the browser.
+- **True End-to-End Encryption** – Messages are encrypted in the browser.
 The server sees only ciphertext.
-- **No Account Required** - No email, phone, or password.
+- **No Account Required** – No email, phone, or password.
 Just a cryptographic identity.
-- **Recovery Key System** - A 64-character hex key for account backup and restore.
+- **Recovery Key System** – A 64-character hex key for account backup and restore.
-- **Group Chats** - Encrypted group messaging with AES key sharing.
+- **Group Chats** – Encrypted group messaging with AES key sharing.
-- **Real-time Messaging** - WebSocket-based instant delivery.
+- **Real-time Messaging** – WebSocket-based instant delivery.
-- **Rate Limiting** - Built-in protection against abuse (registration, messages, groups).
+- **Rate Limiting** – Built-in protection against abuse (registration, messages, groups).
-- **Key Verification** - Safety numbers to verify contact identity with visual verification banner.
+- **Key Verification** – Safety numbers to verify contact identity with a visual verification banner.
-- **Cross-Platform** - Web app and Android APK (via Capacitor).
+- **Cross-Platform** – Web app and Android APK (via Capacitor).
-- **Self-Hostable** - Run your own server with full control.
+- **Self-Hostable** – Run your own server with full control.

 ## 🔐 How The Encryption Works